Oxsomi/core3/docs/graphics_api.md

 - featuresExt: API dependent features that aren't expected to be standardized in the same way.
   - Vulkan: PerformanceQuery.
   - DirectX12: WriteBufferImmediate (for crash debugging), ReBAR (for checking if quick access path to GPU is available), HardwareCopyQueue (If the copy queue makes sense to use).
+- maxBufferSize and maxAllocationSize: Device limit on how big a buffer or a single allocation may be.

 ### Functions